Looking after our existing customers

 Reviewing your healthcare cover

 It’s always good to review your healthcare cover regularly to make sure it’s right for you and we hope you’re happy with your current policy.
-We have recently launched a new healthcare policy called Your Health Fund, which you may also find of interest.
+We have recently launched two new healthcare policies called Diagnosis Plus Plan and In-patient Plan, which you may also find of interest.
 For more information, please click the link below.
 If you want to apply just get in touch with us and we’ll take you through the whole process, step by step.

 How to make a claim